IQSS/dataverse/doc/sphinx-guides/source/developers/configuration.rst

 Simple Configuration Options
 ----------------------------

-Developers have accessed the simple properties via
+Developers can access simple properties via:

-1. ``JvmSettings.<SETTING NAME>.lookup(...)`` for JVM system property settings
+1. ``JvmSettings.<SETTING NAME>.lookup(...)`` for JVM system property settings.
-2. ``SettingsServiceBean.get(...)`` for database settings and
+2. ``SettingsServiceBean.get(...)`` for database settings.
 3. ``SystemConfig.xxx()`` for specially treated settings, maybe mixed from 1 and 2 and other sources.
-4. ``SettingsWrapper`` must be used to obtain settings from 2 and 3 in frontend JSF (xhtml) pages.
-Please see the note on how to :ref:`avoid common efficiency issues with JSF render logic expressions
+4. ``SettingsWrapper`` for use in frontend JSF (xhtml) pages to obtain settings from 2 and 3.
+Using the wrapper is a must for performance as explained in :ref:`avoid common efficiency issues with JSF render logic expressions
    <avoid-efficiency-issues-with-render-logic-expressions>`.
 5. ``System.getProperty()`` only for very special use cases not covered by ``JvmSettings``.